© Claire Kowalewicz

 Photo: Ville de Gatineau

-The celebrations conclude in style with the long-awaited Tim Hortons Canada Day fireworks display.
-Once night falls, the sky will light up and be visible from both sides of the river.
-Whether you’re in Ottawa or Gatineau, the show promises to be a sight to behold.
+The celebrations will conclude in spectacular fashion with the highly anticipated Tim Hortons Canada Day fireworks display.
+As night falls, the sky above Canada’s Capital Region will come alive with dazzling colours, visible from both sides of the river.
+Whether you’re in Ottawa or Gatineau, this unforgettable finale is not to be missed.

 Photo: Tourisme Ottawa

-Whether you’re a local or just passing through, July 1st is a great opportunity to immerse yourself in the unique atmosphere of the capital.
-Everywhere, free activities are offered and accessible to all.
-All you must do is get out and choose what appeals to you the most. + Take advantage of this beautiful day to enjoy a delicious meal in good company on a terrace and celebrate the festivities in style.
-Discover our gourmet suggestions.
+Whether you’re a local or just passing through, July 1st is a great opportunity to immerse yourself in the unique atmosphere of Canada’s Capital Region.
+Free activities are offered throughout the area and accessible to everyone. + Take advantage of this beautiful day to enjoy a delicious meal with friends or family on a patio.
+Celebrate the festivities in style.
+Discover our culinary recommendations.

 Passionate about the outdoors, good food, and always up for a new adventure, I travel across the Outaouais in search of its hidden gems.
 Let’s discover or rediscover the rare treasures of our beautiful region together.